AR/VR Development

 In general, you will need to specify the movements by Puzzles or JavaScript, e.g by using a character object and some physics which prevents the character to move beyond the scene bounds (or obstacles).
 However, if you use the sitting or standing VR positioning mode, there is a Puzzles library called VR Controls which can make the things a lot easier.

-For usage example, check out the following demo from the Asset Store: Virtual Reality.
+For usage example, check out the Virtual Reality demo (source files available in the Asset Store).

 Augmented Reality (AR)